obster-y/XJTU-thesis/README.md

 - Provied two may-useful script for pdf cropping and transforming
 - Provide functions to generate committee member list and reviewr list

-This template will keep master branch same with the version on Degree Office, and making new developments on dev branch.
+**This template will keep master branch same with the version on Degree Office.**

+**This template will fix bugs and develop on dev branch.**

 If you have any questions about the template, please submit an issue directly on github.
 If you find a bug, please submit a pull request.